 In summary, P3D alignment simulations establish a quantitative connection between the alignment medium, the molecular structure of small molecules and anisotropy-based NMR parameters.
-P3D can therefore predict RDCs for different alignment media depending on the structural details of both the alignment medium and the small molecule and thus enables the determination of conformational ensembles of flexible small molecules.

-Data availability.
-All data that support the findings of this study are available from the corresponding authors upon reasonable request.
+P3D can therefore predict RDCs for different alignment media depending on the structural details of both the alignment medium and the small molecule.
+As tested with the example of sucrose, P3D is also a promising approach and a preliminary but potentially feasible method for the determination of conformational ensembles of flexible small molecules.
+410 Data availability.
+The Linux version of the PALES software with the P3D algorithm used in this work can be downloaded from the PALES webpage (https://www3.mpibpc.mpg.de/groups/zweckstetter/links/software_pales.htm).
+All other data that support the findings of this study are available from the corresponding authors upon reasonable request.

 Author contribution.
-AldeO and MZ designed the project and wrote the paper.
-AldeO conducted the data analysis.
+AIdeO and MZ designed the project and wrote the paper.
+AIdeO conducted the data analysis.